Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Identifying hazards is just the first step in being safe at work.
 Employers are responsible for continually measuring risks and developing appropriate controls of hazards.

 How the law applies

-Part 2, Division 9 of the Employment Standards Code (Code) and Part 5 of the Regulation outline the rules for employing youth under 18.
+Part 2, Division 9 of the Employment Standards Code and Part 5 of the Regulation outline the rules for employing people under 18.

 Disclaimer: In the event of any discrepancy between this information and Alberta Employment Standards legislation, the legislation is considered correct.